 This page is for independent energy producers seeking to connect to Idaho Power’s electrical system and sell energy to the company through an Energy Sales Agreement (ESA).
 This does not include rooftop solar or other on-site self-generation customers.
 Get information about self-generation.

 Applications are placed in the queue and processed on a first-come, first-served basis.
 View the application list, which will take you to the Open Access Same-Time Information System (OASIS) site.
-From the left menu bar, click “Generation Interconnection,” then “Generation Interconnection Queue.”
+From the OASIS site, on the left menu bar, click “Generation Interconnection,” then “Generation Interconnection Queue.”

 Generator Interconnection Contacts